ballerina-platform/ballerina-lang/stdlib/encoding/src/main/ballerina/src/encoding/Module.md

 ## Module overview

-This module provides the necessary utilities that are required to encode and decode content using different encoding mechanisms and algorithms.
+This module provides the necessary utilities that are required to encode and decode content using different URL encoding mechanisms and algorithms.

 ### Samples